 Even royalty had to make do with the best that they had

-Elizabeth’s dress was designed by Norman Hartnell.
+Yet another interesting piece of royal wedding trivia: Elizabeth's dress was designed by Norman Hartnell.
 She used ration stamps to buy the fabric.

 Monarchs also have their wedding day snafus

-The day of her wedding, Elizabeth’s tiara snapped.
-The court jeweler was rushed by police escort to his work room and repaired it before the bride left for Westminster Abbey.
+The day of her wedding, Elizabeth's tiara snapped.
+The court jeweler was rushed by police escort to his workroom and repaired it before the bride left for Westminster Abbey.